Shooting of Charles Vacca

 On August 25, 2014, 39-year-old Charles Vacca was accidentally shot and killed while instructing a nine-year-old girl in how to shoot a Mini-Uzi.
-The accident occurred at the Arizona Last Stop Gun Range (also known as "Bullets and Burgers") in White Hills, Arizona, where Vacca had worked for about 18 months.
+The accident occurred in Arizona Last Stop gun range (also known as "Bullets and Burgers") in White Hills, Arizona, where Vacca had worked for about 18 months.
 According to county law officials the shooting is being viewed as an industrial accident.
 The minimum age set by the shooting range to fire a weapon is eight years old provided that the child is supervised by a parent, as the girl was.
 It was also legal for Arizona Last Stop to own the fully automatic Uzi because it was manufactured and purchased prior to the passage of the Firearm Owners Protection Act in 1986 and added to the National Firearms Act machine gun registry where all fully automatic civilian owned firearms are registered.

 Sequence of events

 According to the girl's father, their family had traveled from their Las Vegas hotel to the Last Stop at approximately 9:45 AM.
 The family then took a ride on a monster truck before arriving at the gun range.
 At the range, the girl's father was the first to shoot, followed by the girl herself.
 The girl's mother videotaped her daughter trying out the Uzi, and said she watched as the gun recoiled and her daughter lost control of it.
 The girl reportedly said the Uzi was "too much" for her after she fired the weapon and was unable to control the muzzle rise, causing the barrel to be directed at Vacca.
 Vacca is believed to have died from a single shot to the head.
 He was airlifted to the University Medical Center hospital in Las Vegas, where he died.